philippauli/2020-ws_dopp/slides.md

 ## 6.Advantages

-* Increased adaptability to oppoertunities and threats
+* Increased adaptability to opportunities and threats
 * Peer-to-peer governance
 * Employees not limited by hierarchical structures
 * Opportunities and threats are observed on a daily basis